 Classes are important for their intellectual stimulation, academic preparation, well as their effect on admissions.
-Students tend to think that more is better because of the associated prestige and rigor but should you be taking as many classes as possible to boost admissions chances?
+Students tend to think that more is better because of the associated prestige and rigor.
+But should you be taking as many classes as possible to boost admissions chances?
+Let’s take a moment to ask together – how challenging should high school courses truly be for a student to succeed?

 Schools understand that high schools vary in offerings so what matters is the “difficulty ratio,” the number of AP classes taken divided by the number of AP classes offered.